bgran/RSSFeedReader/documentation/testing_document.md

 The purpose of this document is to shed light on why testing of the application is a hard case.

-First off, the application in built from ground up with user interface design as the primary mean of operaton.
+First off, the application is built from ground up with user interface design as the primary mean of operaton.
 The application is simply a wrapper on top of a fwe HTTP and parsing functionality.
 There's not that much internal state involved.
 The states that the application can be in are depicted:
 * Pristine state, where no feeds are subscribed.
 * Default state, only subscribed feed are shown, and no content is fetched.
 * Display state, where one feed is shown.